 Hey, I'm Chris.
-I work at UCSF on functional genomics.
+I'm an incoming graduate student at Stanford Genetics, currently working at FutureHouse on agents for science.
 I'm broadly interested in the physical and digital infrastructure required to speed up biology.

 Not that long ago, I was a software engineer at Datavant and founded Health Engine.
 At Berkeley, I studied Computer Science and Biochemistry, and was involved in the Accel Scholars program.